wakeflow/how-we-do/docs/interview.md

 - The duration of the Pair Programming Session is 3 hours, so that we have a good amount of time to get to a solution.

+### 5. Job Offer

+- If you do well on the Pair Programming Session we are sure you'll be a valuable member of the team and we will make you a job offer.
+Typically we'd want you to start as soon as possible!

 ### Questions